hmaussa24/app-nodejs-codechallenge/README.md

 # Run

-1. You just need to navigate to the root directory and run the command ```docker compose up```.
+1. You just need to navigate to the root directory and run the command ```docker compose up --build```.
 This will start the Kafka and PostgreSQL servers, create the database, and start the API and the Antifraud microservice

 ## curl´s
 1. Create transaction